aleymeradgymn/recipe-messagesandroid/README.md

-# Android Messages for Franz
+## Android Messages for Franz
-This is a Franz recipe for messages.android.com
+This is a not-official Franz recipe for messages.android.com